Amerine History, Family Crest & Coats of Arms

 The surname Amerine was first found in Tuscany (Italian: Toscana), a region in central Italy.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Amerine family
+Early History of the Amerine family

 This web page shows only a small excerpt of our Amerine research.
 Another 100 words (7 lines of text) are included under the topic Early Amerine History in all our PDF Extended History products and printed products wherever possible.